LambdaSharp/LambdaSharpTool/src/DocFx/articles/APIGateway.md

 ## Overview

 API Gateway can be configured to automatically deny requests with missing parameters or incorrect payloads before they reach the Lambda function.
 This capability avoids unnecessary Lambda compute time and comes at no additional cost.
-Furthermore, the complexity of coordinating the API Gateway endpoint validation with the implementation is fully automated by the λ# tool.
+Furthermore, the complexity of coordinating the API Gateway endpoint validation with the implementation is fully automated by the λ# CLI.

 ## Reading the Request URI